Holidays Calendar for November 12, 2022

 - 1980 Born: Ryan Gosling, Canadian actor, film director, producer, screenwriter, and musician.
 His breakthrough role was Noah Calhoun in The Notebook (2004).

 - 1970 Born: Tonya Harding, American former figure skater, retired boxer, and reality television personality.
-The first American woman to successfully land a triple axel in an international competition, she is also remembered for being involved in the assault on the rival skater Nancy Kerrigan.
+She was the first American woman to successfully land a triple axel in an international competition.

 - 1970 A devastating tropical cyclone struck East Pakistan (now Bangladesh) and part of India.
 With about 500,000 casualties, it is the deadliest tropical cyclone in history.